lzwjava/yinwang-transalte/translated_texts/2013-03-19-eliminate-problems.md

+---
+layout: post
-1. Why is this problem existent?
+title: "1.
+Why is this problem existent?"
+---

 2. Is this problem necessary?
 3. Can this problem be eliminated or avoided?